-Generic name: buprenorphine hydrochloride and naloxone hydrochloride
+Generic name: buprenorphine hydrochloride 2mg, naloxone hydrochloride 0.5mg

-Dosage form: sublingual tablets
+Dosage form: sublingual tablets, sublingual film

 Medication should be prescribed in consideration of the frequency of visits.
 Provision of multiple refills is not advised early in treatment or without appropriate patient follow-up visits.

 Patients dependent on methadone or long-acting opioid products

 Patients dependent upon methadone or long-acting opioid products may be more susceptible to precipitated and prolonged withdrawal during induction than those on short-acting opioid products.
 Buprenorphine/naloxone combination products have not been evaluated in adequate and well-controlled studies for induction in patients on long-acting opioid products, and contain naloxone, which is absorbed in small amounts by the sublingual route and could cause worse precipitated and prolonged withdrawal.
 For this reason, buprenorphine monotherapy is recommended in patients taking long-acting opioids when used according to approved administration instructions.
 Following induction, the patient may then be transitioned to once-daily SUBOXONE sublingual film.

 Patients dependent on heroin or other short-acting opioid products

 Patients dependent on heroin or short-acting opioid products may be inducted with either SUBOXONE sublingual film or with sublingual buprenorphine monotherapy.
 The first dose of SUBOXONE sublingual film or buprenorphine should be administered when objective signs of moderate opioid withdrawal appear, and not less than 6 hours after the patient last used an opioid.

 It is recommended that an adequate maintenance dose, titrated to clinical effectiveness, be achieved as rapidly as possible.
 In some studies, a too-gradual induction over several days led to a high rate of drop-out of buprenorphine patients during the induction period.